akathpal/RoboND-Kinematics-Project/writeup.md

 I made video of the whole pickup and place project.
 FileName - PickPlace_Simulation

 I also attached the plotted error in the image below:
+[image8]: ./misc_images/misc3.png
+I have commented the plotting equation in Ik_server file but it will still print the error for all the poses in terminal.